meilisearch/documentation/reference/api/keys.md

 <RouteHighlighter method="GET" route="/keys"/>

-Returns a `results` array that lists the 20 most recently created keys. **Expired keys are included in the response**, but deleted keys are not. `total` shows the number of API keys that can be browsed.
+Returns the 20 most recently created keys in a `results` array. **Expired keys are included in the response**, but deleted keys are not.
+The field `total` attached to the response indicates the total number of API keys in existence.

 ### Query parameters

-Results can be paginated by using the `offset` and `limit` query parameters.
+Results can be paginated using the `offset` and `limit` query parameters.

 | Query Parameter          | Description               | Default Value |
 | ------------------------ | --------------------------| ------------- |